Papilio cresphontes: Caterpillars

 Once emerged from the eggs, there are five larval instars, wherein the larva grow to about 2 inches before pupating.
 Larvae are mostly nocturnal, feeding at night.
 Their appearance changes slightly throughout the instars, with the younger ones having setae and the older instars lacking setae.
 The caterpillars have remarkable camouflage patterns.

 Pupation

 Larvae must find a vertical plant, or sometimes a man-made object, to form their chrysalis on, and often they choose the host plant they already occupy.
 They attach themselves to their substrate of choice and molt to reveal a brown, mottled chrysalis (resembling a bit of dead twig) in which they remain for approximately 10–12 days.

 Mating

 Males search for females along set flight paths and near host plants, and mate with females in the afternoon.
 Male and female then copulate facing away from each other.

 Enemies

 Parasites

-Giant swallowtails are most vulnerable to parasites when they are in their chrysalis.
+Eastern giant swallowtails are most vulnerable to parasites when they are in their chrysalis.
 Common parasites include flies and wasps such as Brachymeria robusta, Pteromalus cassotis, Pteromalus vanessae, and Lespesia rileyi.